timbialek/Amazon_Vine_Analysis/README.md

 # Analysis

 ## Deliverable 1 Perform ETL on Amazon Product Reviews
-Using the cloud ETL process, we are creating an AWS RDS database with tables in pgAdmin using the Amazon Vine Video Game reviews dataset.
+Using the cloud ETL process, the first step is creating an AWS RDS database with tables in pgAdmin for the Amazon Vine Video Game reviews dataset.
 The dataset will be transformed into four separate DataFrames that match the table schema in pgAdmin.
 Then the transformed data will be loaded into the appropriate tables and queries will be run in pgAdmin to confirm that the data has been uploaded.

 Initial data Frame imported into Spark
 ![](https://github.com/timbialek/Amazon_Vine_Analysis/blob/main/Resources/PySpark%20File%20Import%20from%20S3%20bucket.PNG)